sandiegopython/test-driven-django-development/tutorials/03-views.rst

         response = self.client.get(self.post.get_absolute_url())
         self.assertContains(response, self.post.body)

 To implement our blog post page we'll use another class-based generic view: the `DetailView`_.
+The ``DetailView`` is a view for displaying the details of an instance of a model and rendering it to a template.
 Let's replace our ``blog/views.py`` file with the following:

 .. code-block:: python